 Financial Administrator

-Financial Administrators are professionals responsible for the financial and administrative duties of an organisation.
+A Financial Administrator is another important role in the finance department.
+They are responsible for the financial and administrative duties of an organisation.
 They will oversee all financial activities of a company.

 Salary Expectation – R 16 500 monthly average